Garden Programs for Adult Learners

 New!
 Online gardening classes are now available!
 Scroll down for more information.

 Explore our new offerings for live (synchronous) virtual classes in a variety of subject areas.
-Learn more and link to online registration – now open!
+Plus, in-person tours.
+Learn more and register!

 For in-depth studies in home gardening and floral design, the Garden Education Series leads to a certificate of completion.
 The botanical illustration program leads to a certificate of competence.
 It’s a good way organize your learning path.